Byongho96/xplr-aoa-1/RSSI-AoA-KF-fusion/README.md

 # Overview

-This project refactors the Python code from the [corresponding paper](https://ieeexplore.ieee.org/abstract/document/10843768) while studying it.
+This project refactors the Python code from the [corresponding paper](https://ieeexplore.ieee.org/abstract/document/10843768) while studying Kalman Filter Code Implementation.
 The original Python code can be found [here](https://zenodo.org/records/14078963).

 The dataset used in this project was downloaded from the [corresponding paper](https://ieeexplore.ieee.org/document/10201845/references#references) at [Zenodo](https://zenodo.org/records/7759557).